-Are you thinking about filing for bankruptcy?
+Are you thinking about filing and want to prepare for bankruptcy?
 If you racked up excessive debts and you think bankruptcy is the only way out, here are some things that could help you prepare for the proceedings.

-Yes, even your part time job is considered as an income.
-So, include everything that brings money to your pocket in the list.
+Yes, even your part-time job is considered as an income.
+Make sure, when you prepare for bankruptcy that you include everything that brings money to your pocket in the list.
 If you have children who are working students and they still stay with you, make sure to include their income if you want to list them as your dependents.

 If you have a car and other types of asset, include them in the paperwork.
 Not listing them would be the best way to lose the asset.
 Even a car which secures a loan must be included, not as an asset but a liability.

-- Include all your creditors in the mailing list
+Include all your creditors in the mailing list to prepare for bankruptcy

 Creditors will know if you have filed for bankruptcy.
 That’s why even if you don’t list your credit card in the paperwork you will not be able to use it anymore.
 While you may have to deal with the fact that you cannot use credit cards or apply for short-term loans during the bankruptcy proceeding, you may still be able to do so after the bankruptcy.